flekschas/jupyter-scatter/API.md

 - `map` is either a triple specifying an `np.linspace(*map)`, a list of sizes, a dictionary of category-size pairs, or `auto` (to let jscatter choose a default size map).
 - `norm` is either a tuple defining a value range that's map to `[0, 1]` with `matplotlib.colors.Normalize` or a [matplotlib normalizer](https://matplotlib.org/3.5.0/api/_as_gen/matplotlib.colors.Normalize.html).
 - `order` is either a list of values (for categorical size encoding) or `reverse` to reverse the size map.
+- `labeling` is either a tuple of three strings specyfing a label for the minimum value, maximum value, and variable that the size encodes or a dictionary of the form `{'minValue': 'label', 'maxValue': 'label', 'variable': 'label'}`.
+The specified labels are only used for continuous size encoding and are displayed together with the legend.
 - `kwargs`:
   - `skip_widget_update` allows to skip the dynamic widget update when `True`.
 This can be useful when you want to animate the transition of multiple properties at once instead of animating one after the other.